Aarooshsaifanboy322/Life/README.md

 # Life
-The new explorer language, Life was **OUT YESTERDAY LUCKILY 🥳!** Type exit in the terminal to end the program.
+The new explorer language, Life was **OUT!** Type exit in the terminal to end the program.

 # IMPORTANT NOTICE